Luciano Spalletti: Zenit

 In December 2009, it was confirmed Spalletti would join Russian Premier League club Zenit Saint Petersburg on a three-year deal, replacing interim coach Anatoli Davydov, with Italian coaches Daniele Baldini, Marco Domenichini and Alberto Bartali also joining the Russian club.
-For his first year, Zenit's board of directors expected Spalletti to return the Premier League title, win the Russian Cup and progress past the group stage of the Champions League.
+In his first year, Zenit's board of directors expected Spalletti to win back the Premier League title, the Russian Cup, and progress past the group stage of the Champions League.

 Zenit won the Russian Cup on 16 May 2010, defeating Sibir Novosibirsk in the final (having beaten Volga Tver in the quarter-final and Amkar Perm in the semi-final).
-After 16 matches in the 2010 Premier League, with 12 wins and 4 draws under Spalletti, Zenit reached 40 points, a new Russian Premier League record for most points won at that stage of the campaign.
+After 16 matches in the 2010 Premier League, with 12 wins and four draws under Spalletti, Zenit reached 40 points, a new Russian Premier League record for points at that stage of the season.
 In the summer transfer window of 2010, Spalletti made his first signings: forward Aleksandr Bukharov and midfielder Sergei Semak both came from Rubin Kazan, while defenders Aleksandar Luković and Bruno Alves joined from Udinese and Porto respectively.
 On 25 August 2010, Zenit lost its first match under Spalletti to French side Auxerre and failed to advance to the 2010–11 UEFA Champions League group stage, though Zenit moved on to play in the group stage of the 2010–11 UEFA Europa League.

 On 3 October 2010, Zenit beat Spartak Nalchik to set another Russian Premier League record for most consecutive undefeated matches with 21 since the start of the league season.
-On 27 October 2010, Zenit suffered its first defeat of the season at the hands of rival club Spartak Moscow, seven matches short of finishing the championship undefeated.
-On 14 November, Zenit defeated Rostov and, two matches prior to the end of the season, claimed the championship title, the first of Spalletti's coaching career.
+On 27 October 2010, Zenit suffered its first defeat of the season at the hands of rivals Spartak Moscow, seven matches short of finishing the championship undefeated.
+On 14 November, Zenit defeated Rostov and, two games before the end of the season, claimed the championship title, the first of Spalletti's coaching career.

-Additionally, Zenit progressed past the Europa League group stage in first place in its group to the round of 16 stage, where they defeated Swiss club Young Boys.
+Additionally, Zenit advanced from the Europa League group stage in first place to the round of 16, where they defeated Swiss club Young Boys.
 On 6 March 2011, Zenit defeated CSKA Moscow in the Russian Super Cup, winning Spalletti his third Russian trophy.
-On 17 March 2011, Zenit lost in the Europa League quarter-finals to Twente 2–3 on aggregate.
+On 17 March 2011, Zenit lost to Twente 2–3 on aggregate in the Europa League quarter-finals.

 In the 2011–12 UEFA Champions League, Zenit started the group stage in Group G alongside Porto, Shakhtar Donetsk and APOEL.
 On 6 December 2011, Zenit finished the group stage in second place and, for the first time in club history, qualified for the spring knockout phase of the Champions League.
 In the first leg against Benfica, Zenit won 3–2 at home through two goals from Roman Shirokov and one from Sergei Semak.
-However, in the second leg, Zenit lost 2–0 and was eliminated from the competition.
+However, Zenit lost 2–0 in the second leg and were eliminated from the competition.
 On 9 February, Spalletti signed a three-and-a-half-year contract extension to stay at Zenit until 2015.
 In April 2012, Zenit won their second-straight Premier League championship after defeating Dynamo Moscow.